chriswalz/chriswalz.com/content/content/posts/tesla-an-analysis.md

 I do my best to reduce the affect of these biases in my analysis.

-# A Note on the Stock Market as a whole
+# A Note on Stock Markets

 I believe in a weak version of the EMH - that every stock price is a rough approximation of its true value.
 I know this a bit controversial; however, the way I see it is that I respect the huge agglomeration of minds that together are in a chaotic yet beautiful constant state of valuing companies.
 I respect that giant mass of distributed brain power (machines too) and believe it is much smarter than me (at least most of the time 😊).
 The stock market is considered a level 2 chaotic system so needless to say it's difficult for an observer to predict future value of a stock.
 Also, humans are emotional (perhaps their algorithmic machines are too).
 Kahneman in "Thinking Fast and Slow" has some interesting thoughts on this and does give merit to why the markets are NOT very efficient.